oracle/graal/substratevm/Configuration.md

 ## Runtime vs Build-Time Initialization

-Building your application into a native image allows you to decide which parts of your application should be run at image build-time and which parts have to run at image runtime.
+Building your application into a native image allows you to decide which parts of your application should be run at image build time and which parts have to run at image run time.

-Since GraalVM 19.0 all class-initialization code (static initializers and static field initialization) of the application you build an image for will be executed at image runtime by default.
-Sometimes it is beneficial to allow class initialization code to get executed at image build-time for faster startup (e.g. if some static fields get initialized to runtime independent data).
-This can be controlled with the following native-image options:
+Since GraalVM 19.0 all class-initialization code (static initializers and static field initialization) of the application you build an image for will be executed at image run time by default.
+Sometimes it is beneficial to allow class initialization code to get executed at image build time for faster startup (e.g., if some static fields get initialized to run-time independent data).
+This can be controlled with the following `native-image` options:

 * `--initialize-at-build-time=<comma-separated list of packages and classes>`
 * `--initialize-at-run-time=<comma-separated list of packages and classes>`

-In addition to that, arbitrary computations are allowed at built time that can be put into `ImageSingletons` that are accessible at image runtime.
+In addition to that, arbitrary computations are allowed at build time that can be put into `ImageSingletons` that are accessible at image run time.
 For more information please have a look at [Native Image configuration examples](https://github.com/graalvm/graalvm-demos/tree/master/native-image-configure-examples).

 For more information, continue reading to the [Class Initialization in Native Image](ClassInitialization.md) guide.